ENCCS/veloxchem-hpc/content/ntos.rst

 .. objectives::

-   - Learn how to generate cube files for natural transition orbitals (NTOs) and detachment/attachment densities.
+   - Learn how to generate cube files for natural transition orbitals (NTOs).

 .. keypoints::

    - Generate cube files for NTOs.
+   - Compare the number of NTOs with the number of important excitations.
-   - Generate cube files for detachment/attachment densities.
+   - Visualize selected cube files for NTOs.

 Introduction
 ------------

-In this exercise we will generate cube files for visualizing exitations.
-In particular, natural transition orbitals (NTOs) and detachment/attachment densities will be visualized.
+In this exercise we will generate NTO cube files for visualizing exitations.

 System: BPVB
 ------------